Henry Newton Brown Jr.: Judicial career

 John Milkovich, elected in 2015 as a member of the Louisiana State Senate, was then Monds' attorney.
 He accused both DA Brown and the presiding judge in the case, Graydon K. Kitchens, Jr., of Minden in Webster Parish of serious legal errors in the case.
 Milkovich accused Judge Kitchens of trying to block testimony which would have cleared Monds, and he accused Brown and Monds' former wife, Shea, of plotting the killing of Thomas.
 The charge against Brown was quickly repudiated by James Bullers, who succeeded Brown as district attorney of Bossier and Webster parishes.
 In a rebuke of Milkovich, Bullers said, "The theory was and is so ridiculous that it's almost unbelievable.
 I personally believe that Milkovich is totally obsessed with Henry Brown.
 I really don't know if he believes it himself."

 In September 1984, Brown narrowly won reelection as district attorney over State Representative Bruce M. Bolin of Minden, the son of Judge James E. Bolin and himself later a judge of the 26th Judicial District.
 Brown prevailed by 122 votes; the tally was 16,447 for Brown to 16,326 for Bolin.
 Bolin carried forty-one of the forty-eight precincts in Webster Parish but only two in Bossier Parish, which made Brown's reelection possible.
 In that campaign, Bolin accused Brown of having dropped 230 charges against suspects, including some who were accused of rape, narcotics violations, and driving while intoxicated.
 Bolin also said that Brown had not adequately prosecuted murder cases.

 In 1990, after some fifteen years as district attorney, Brown was elected to the Louisiana 2nd Circuit Court of Appeal seated vacated by the retiring Fred W. Jones Jr. of Ruston, Louisiana.
 He defeated fellow Democrat Jean Talley Drew of Minden, the wife of Judge Harmon Drew Jr., Brown's judicial colleague.
 Brown polled 48,935 votes (57.5 percent) to Drew's 36,217 (42.5 percent).

 Henry Brown was the Chief Judge of the Louisiana Second Circuit Court of Appeals in Shreveport.
 He was reelected to the Circuit Court in 2000 and 2010, when he was unopposed.
-His current term extends until December 31, 2020.
-He is serving his third and final term under current age requirements for state judges.
+His final term extended until December 31, 2020.
+He served his third and final term under current age requirements for state judges.